St. Clair Golf Club Review

 St. Clair, Michigan

-Teachers’ Comments: They added a moustache to the Mona Lisa.
+Teachers’ Comments: It’s mostly a Donald Ross, but they added a mustache to the Mona Lisa.

 Opened in 1917, St. Clair River is a very nice Donald Ross Course, with all of the Great Architect’s hallmarks.
 That is, it is a nice Ross course until you get to the twelfth.
 At that point, it turns into a rather pedestrian housing development Jerry Matthews course.
 It magically turns back into a Ross on the seventeenth.